Bundle contents: Adaptations, home

 Health Begins at Home

-Family Mosaic Family Mosaic, London.
-2013
+Family Mosaic, London.

 This new pamphlet provides interim results at 6 months from a fascinating Family Mosaic research project being undertaken by the London School of Economics.
 It seeks to measure and test out the impact of their services, both as a social landlord and as a provider of housing-related care and support services, and ways in which they can improve the health and wellbeing of older residents whilst at the same time help reduce NHS costs in the areas they operate in.
 Initial findings suggest an annual saving of £860,000 to local health economies for the 597 participants alone.
 With a range of useful information and examples of prevention and reablement at work, read below.